Trump threatens 50% tariffs on Brazil if it doesn’t stop the Bolsonaro ‘witch hunt’ trial

 This marks the first time in months another country has threatened to match Trump’s tariff threat.

-Unlike the 21 other countries that have received letters from Trump this week, Brazil ran a $6.8 billion trade deficit with the US last year, meaning the US exported more goods to there than it imported from there.
+Unlike the 21 other countries that have received letters from Trump this week, the US ran a $6.8 billion trade surplus with Brazil last year, meaning the US exported more goods to there than it imported from there.
 Top US exports to the South American country last year included aircraft and spacecraft, fuels, industrial machinery like nuclear reactors, and electrical equipment, according to US Census Bureau data.
 So a 50% Brazilian tariff on American goods could severely harm these industries.

 Imports from Brazil to the US have faced a minimum 10% tariff since Trump’s announcement of “reciprocal” tariffs in April – the baseline rate he has applied to most goods from most countries during the 90-day negotiation period, which has now been extended to August 1.